Frontier Industrial Composting Principles

 Timing is everything, to prevent the anaerobic odors from causing problems and degrading the quality, complete mixing and aeration must begin before it reaches this stage.
 The natural dynamics will again reform the three Zones, but this time it will take a little longer to degrade.
 Each subsequent and timely turn of the windrow will slow down the formation of the Zones until the compost has reached an overall uniform finished valuable product.

-The only effective manipulation of the material must include all three of the following actions.
+The only effective manipulation of the material must include all four of the following actions.

 - MIXING: There must be a complete shuffling or mixing of both the material and the newly formed bacterial colonies.

 - AERATION: The CO2 must be removed.
 Since it is heavier than air, it must be forced out and away by fresh air.

 - REFORMATION: The material must be allowed to reform in the row without squeezing.